DariaTolstokoraya/DSA-210-Project/README.md

 5. Hypothesis testing 1: Correlation analysis
 This step will help me to examine whether they are relationships between my variables, and if there is, then evaluate the strength and direction of the relationship between two variables.
 Whether an increase or decrease in one variable is associated with an increase or decrease in another variable.
 6. Hypothesis testing 2: Regression analysis
 This step will help me to understand whether changes in one variable (the independent variable) are associated with changes in another variable (the dependent variable).
-Frankly speaking, it allows us to understand how one variable depends on another and to quantify the strength and nature of this relationship.

 For this moment of project development I find it hard to understand what type of machine learning techniques can be applied for my data set.
 Probably at the future stages it will become more obvious for me.